Back To Schedule

 Advanced

 The introduction of C++23 and upcoming C++26 features have significantly expanded the potential for building expressive, manageable embedded domain-specific languages (EDSLs) that compile efficiently into optimized lower-level representations.
-Features like enhanced constexpr and consteval execution enable a single descriptive representation of DSP algorithms to generate multiple optimized versions tailored to specific compile-time contexts.
+Features like enhanced constexpr and consteval execution enable a single, descriptive and clear representation of audio DSP algorithms to generate multiple optimized versions tailored to specific execution contexts and runtime constraints.

-This talk will explore practical techniques for implementing these design patterns in modern C++, demonstrating how they collectively form a robust framework for defining and executing efficient DSP algorithms:
+This talk will explore practical techniques and simple examples for implementing these design patterns in modern C++, demonstrating how they collectively form a robust framework for defining and executing efficient DSP algorithms:

-• Zero-cost Compile-time / Runtime Variant Values: Balancing compile-time-constant and runtime-variant values and complex data structures without incurring memory or performance penalties.
+• Zero-cost Compile-time / Runtime Variant Values: Approaches to building scalar compile-time-constant and runtime-variant values, as well as more complex aggregate / property tree data structures, without incurring memory or performance penalties.

-• Cache-optimized Data Structures: Designing data structures that minimize cache misses while remaining developer-friendly.
+• Parametric Data Structures: Designing simple, readable data structures that can be optimized cache friendly access and vectorization.

 • Expression Templates: Using C++'s template metaprogramming to defer computation, enabling optimized evaluation and graph transformations.